Analysis | Ron Johnson keeps digging

 The last and perhaps biggest problem with Johnson’s comments is the scale and the target.
 There is no question that racial-justice protests occasionally turned violent last summer.
 As The Post’s Philip Bump has written, though, there is no comparison when it comes to the number of people involved and the relative death toll.

 Johnson referenced 25 deaths tied to Black Lives Matter protests, but those were spread out across the country, involved hundreds off thousands more protesters, and lasted for months.
-By contrast, Sicknick is among five people who died in the Capitol riot, according to authorities.
+By contrast, Sicknick is among five people who died as a result of the Capitol riot, according to authorities.
 Given the limited number of people involved — by Johnson’s own account — it was exponentially more deadly.
 It also involved a literal assault on the seat of government of the United States.
 If you had to be in the middle of one of hundreds of racial justice protests or the Capitol riot, which would you choose?

 What’s perhaps most telling about Johnson’s version of events is how few of his fellow Republicans have joined in it.
 These are generally allegations reserved for far right-wing elements like the ones Johnson cited in raising his allegation about who was behind the Capitol riot.
-Few of them are downplaying what happened that day or have made similar arguments that it wasn’t that bad.
+Few of them are downplaying what happened that day or have made similar arguments suggesting it wasn’t actually Trump supporters.
 They’ve merely argued that Trump wasn’t culpable or that impeaching and convicting him wasn’t warranted.

 The idea that the people who overran and injured police officers “truly respect law enforcement” and that they “would never do anything to break the law,” despite about 300 of them having been arrested, was already pretty remarkable.
-But on Monday, Johnson doubled down on his revisionism and whataboutism in arguably an even more remarkable way.
+But on Monday, Johnson continued to cast doubt on what actually happened during an event in which the historical record is pretty clear.